 The International Civil Aviation Organization (ICAO) has developed a concept of operations (ConOps) to support future development of a GADSS.

 The ConOps is the guideline for the development of ICAO performance-based standards, outlining specific technical and operational requirements that an aircraft must meet.
-Based on these requirements, the aircraft operators will determine which specific system(s) need to beinstalled on an aircraft.
+Based on these requirements, the aircraft operators will determine which system(s) need to be used or installed on an aircraft.

 WRC-15 agreed on Resolution 426 (WRC-15) for a new agenda item on GADSS.